 Of course, this perspective is consistent with the DSM 5’s Grandiose Delusional Disorder.
 People with this condition falsely believe that they have some unrecognized genius and/or that they’ve made one or more important discoveries.

 People Who Don’t Believe “Are People Who Don’t Think”

 Apparently, people who don’t believe what the Angry Photographer believes “are people who don’t think” as viewed through his radically distorted lens.
 As shown throughout this site, the reverse is true.

 This would all be quite harmless were it not for the fact that the Angry Photographer has over 250,000 subscribers.
 No doubt most of them watch out of fascination with the freak show his bizarre attitudes and behaviour provide, and many of the rest are hate watchers who can’t stand his disdain for the truth and want to keep an eye on him.

 Even so, we have to assume that a fair number of these viewers are taken in by Ken Wheeler’s pseudoscience and sophomoric sophistry.
 That’s not such a huge deal when we’re discussing how Buddha died or what assorted dead Greeks had to say.

 Going to Get People Killed, If He Hasn’t Already

 In terms of the pandemic, though, it’s downright dangerous.
 The Theoria Apophasis creator is going to get people killed, if he hasn’t already.

-Spreading rumours during a crisis is one of the most reprehensible things a person can do.
+Spreading rumours during a public health crisis is one of the most reprehensible things a person can do.
 At best it’s a nuisance and at worst, it’s a lethal threat to society.

 It’s essential that people disregard Ken Wheeler when he discusses the pandemic.
 Lives depend on shutting this liar down.